-Delivery: 3 x 2.5-hour in-person workshops
+Delivery: 3 x 2.5 hour Attend Anywhere workshops.

-A peer is someone who has 'lived experience of mental health and/ or physical health challenges,' who wants to use this experience in order to support others with their own recovery.
+A peer is someone who has 'lived experience of mental health and/or physical health challenges,' who wants to use this experience in order to support others with their own recovery.
 A peer offers support to others through sharing their personal experiences of recovery in a hope inspiring way.
 This course is a basic introduction to peer support skills and a perfect place to start your peer support worker journey.
 Learners do not have to have previous experience in peer support.

-Katya Brown - Peer Trainer & Digital Peer Lead Recovery & Wellbeing College

-Matthew Lewis - Peer Trainer Cardiff and Vale UHB
+Katya Brown, Peer Trainer & Digital Peer Lead Recovery & Wellbeing College.
+Matthew Lewis, Peer Trainer Cardiff and Vale UHB.

-Session 1: Monday 22nd January 10:00am - 12:30pm Session 2: Monday 29th January 10:00am - 12:30pm Session 3: Monday 5th February 10:00am - 12:30pm
+Session 1 Monday 22nd February 10.00am - 12.30pm Session 2 Monday 29th February 10.00am - 12.30pm Session 3 Monday 7th March 10.00am - 12.30pm